ehmatthes/dsd-railway/README.md

 Be careful running this command, as it is an immediately destructive action.
 If you want to be more cautious, you can delete the project in your Railway dashboard.
 Railway schedules the project for deletion in the next 48 hours, giving you some possibility of restoring the project if you need to.

 If you don't know the ID of your project, you can run `railway status --json`.
 The ID will the first item in the JSON output.
+You can also find the project ID in the Settings tab of the overall project; make sure you're looking at the project's Settings tab, not the service's Settings.